tueimage/essential-skills/numpy-scipy-matplotlib.md

 ```
 How do you obtain

-* the first row of the matrix?
+* The first row of the matrix?

     <details><summary>Answer</summary><p>